OctopusDeploy/blog/blog/2021-12/api-bash-jq/index.md

 ## Working with paginated data
 Many of the APIs in Octopus return data in a paginated format.
 For these API calls, you can provide querystring parameters such as `skip` and `take` to manipulate the results of the call.
 See https://[YourServer]/api for a list of the API methods and a list of querystring parameters for each.

-There are times you want to return all results for a given call, for example when you're retrieving all projects.
+There are times you want to return all results for a given call, for example when you retrieve all projects.
 For situations like this, I wrote a Bash function that recursively calls the API until all results are returned.

 :::hint
 While this section of the post talks about paginated data, the `Get-OctopusItems` function also works with non-paginated API calls.